brian-dawn/enoki/README.md

     my-cool-add-fn = (a, b) => +(a, b) some-other-fn = => 3

 JavaScript interop is simple.
-Simply surround source code in backticks `\`` and it will get spat out into the target source.
+Surround source code in backticks ``` and it will get spat out into the target source.

     my-fancy-println = (a) => `console.log(a)`